PGSStas/techvscats/README.md

 In [releases](https://github.com/PGSStas/techvscats/releases/tag/v1.0.0)
-one can find the zip-archive with the program files needed to run the game on WindowsX64, and the apk-file needed to install the game to an Android phone.
+one can find the zip-archive with the program files needed to run the game on Windows, and the apk-file needed to install the game to an Android phone.
 To run the program on another OS, clone the repository and compile the game according to the instructions below.